 After completing a year at Wayne State, Moyer moved back to Jacksonville and joined Velocity Sports Performance while also volunteering his time at JU.
 He also served as a volunteer strength and conditioning coach with the NFL's Jacksonville Jaguars for two summers.

 Moyer was a graduate assistant strength and conditioning coach at his alma mater, Bowling Green, from 2004-05.
-He preceded that post with stints as a strength and condition intern for the USF football program in 2003 and the Detroit Tigers/Oneonta Tigers that same year.
+He preceded that post with stints as a strength and conditioning intern for the USF football program in 2003 and the Detroit Tigers/Oneonta Tigers that same year.

 Moyer earned his bachelor's degree as an Exercise Specialist from Bowling Green in 2002, and he also received his master's in Developmental Kinesiology from Bowling Green in 2005.